 What causes IVDD in dogs?

-Intervertebral Disc Disease is an an age-related, gradual degenerative process that affects the spinal cord of the dog over a period of time, often undetected.
+Intervertebral Disc Disease is an age-related, gradual degenerative process that affects the spinal cord of the dog over a period of time, often undetected.

 IVDD occurs when the shock absorbing discs between your dog's vertebrae gradually begin to harden until they are unable to cushion the vertebrae properly.
 The hardened discs will typically go on to bulge and compress the spinal cord, often damaging the dog's nerve impulses such as those that control bladder and bowel control.
 In other cases, a simple jump or poor landing can lead one or more of the hardened discs to burst and press into the nerves of the dog's spinal cord causing pain, possible nerve damage or even paralysis.